Dave-team/Knowledge-base/Principles.md

     - Practice Martial Arts
     - Practice creativity/arts: colouring, sketching, play an instrument, sing, dance
     - Take walks in inspirational places (museums, nature, new cities)
     - Imagine being a role model for others and they look up to what I say.
-Be a great speaker, writer, be well rounded as they'll ask a wide range of different interesting questions and have opinions whilst being calm and confident
+Be a great speaker, writer, be well rounded as they'll ask a wide range of different interesting questions and have opinions whilst being calm and confident.
+Foster these opinions can reflecting how I feel about things: What did I think of this meal?
+Of this film?
+Why do I think this - what makes it such and how does it compare to other things?
+    - Take at least one day a week where you just have time to think.
+It’s only after you’re bored you have the great ideas.
+It’s never going to be when you’re stressed, or busy, running around or rushed.
+Make the time.
 - What life is about:
     - Becoming better at things (and just becoming a better person): in life, try to become good at things you enjoy doing and be experimental.
 Six month sprints to try to become good at e.g. dancing, boxing, chess, badminton - this will slow time.
 Same for personal projects.
 Get better at things by caring a lot and focusing on constantly getting better
     - Being calm, in the moment and enjoying the little things in life